David A. Jobes: Education and career

-Jobes earned a bachelor's degree (BA) cum laude in psychology from the University of Colorado in 1981.
-He then enrolled at American University, Washington DC where he received a M.A. in General Psychology in 1984 and obtained a PhD in Clinical psychology from in 1988.
+Jobes earned a bachelor's degree (BA) cum laude in psychology from the University of Colorado Boulder in 1981.
+He then enrolled at American University, Washington DC, where he received a M.A. in General Psychology in 1984 and obtained a PhD in Clinical psychology from in 1988.
 His clinical internship was completed at the Washington DC Veterans Affairs Medical Center (1986–1987).
-Between 1989 and 1990 he became a licensed Psychologist in Maryland and District of Columbia.
+Between 1989 and 1990 he became a licensed Psychologist in Maryland and Washington, D.C.
 Jobes was appointed to serve as the Assistant Director of the National Center for the Study and Prevention of Suicide between 1991 and 1995.
 In 1995, he was the Treasurer of the American Association of Suicidology.
 He was awarded by the American Association of Suicidology the Edwin S. Shneidman award for his contributions to suicidology.
 In 1998, Jobes was elected President of the American Association of Suicidology where he served until 1999.

 Since 2003, he served as the President, board of directors, Washington Psychological Center.
 Between 2001 and 2005 he was Director of the General Masters Degree Program, Psychology Department, The Catholic University of America.
-He is also the Associate Director of Clinical Training, Catholic University of America.
+He is also the Associate Director of Clinical Training, The Catholic University of America.
 He is a Fellow of the American Psychological Association and is a board certified Clinical Psychologist by American Board of Professional Psychology.
 Jobes maintains a private clinical and consulting practice in Washington D.C and in Maryland.

 He is the author of seven books, hundreds of peer-reviewed journal articles, and book chapters.

 Academic career

 In 1987, Jobes joined the Department of Psychology at The Catholic University of America.
 Between 1987-1992, Jobes was an Assistant Professor of Psychology at The Catholic University of America.
-In 1992, he became an Associate Professor at the same institution until 2002.
+In 1992, he became an associate professor at the same institution until 2002.
 In 2002, Jobes was promoted to a full Professor at The Catholic University of America.
 He is the Director of The Catholic University of America Suicide Prevention Lab.
 In 2013, Jobes was appointed Adjunct Professor of Psychiatry School of Medicine, Uniformed Services University.